MichaelMoroz/TensorFrost/README.md

 Loops and conditionals can be stacked and nested.
 Usually they are compiled into a single kernel with the scopes inside it, but they can be compiled into separate kernels if the data dependencies are not local (look at the QR decomposition example in the examples folder).
 Not all possible loop and conditional can be valid here, if the loop iteration count has a shape incompatible with the shapes of the tensors in the loop body, the program will not compile correctly.

-PS: You can also provide a function instead of using a context manager, but it is not recommended, as it is harder to read and understand.
+PS: You can also provide a function instead of using a context manager, but it is not recommended, as it is less readable.

 ```python
 def loop_body(k):